-That the estate remains at risk due to the retained ownership of an automobile fully paid for that was given as a gift from Simon to his grandson Joshua for his 15th birthday, one week before Simon’s passing.
+That the estate remains at risk due to the retained ownership of an automobile fully paid for that was given as a gift from Simon to his grandson Joshua for his 15th birthday, two week before Simon’s passing.
 As more fully described in the Petition, Spallina has known this automobile was in the possession of 15 year old Joshua as a gift and that the paperwork to transfer title and ownership was in the process of being completed when Simon passed suddenly and unexpectedly.
 That since the time of Simon’s passing Spallina has refused to tender the title and make proper transfer and to Petitioner’s knowledge maintain insurance on the vehicle or even maintain the vehicle for the estate.
-Instead Spallina has left the entire estate at risk, as in the State of Florida if the car for any reason were involved in accident of any sort the estate could be liable for damages and without proper insurance this further could be damaging to the beneficiaries of the estate.
+Instead Spallina has left the entire estate at risk, as in the State of Florida if the car for any reason were involved in accident of any sort the estate could be liable for damages and without proper insurance this further could be damaging to the Beneficiaries of the estate.

 Conclusion

-That Tescher & Spallina for all the reason stated herein and in the Petition have failed to properly administer the estate and have instead worked with adverse interest to the beneficiaries to keep them in the dark while various assets appear to go missing with every turn.
-That Tescher & Spallina have tendered forged and fraudulent documents in the estates of Simon and Shirley.
-Documents that enabled their powers as Personal Representatives and therefore all actions they have done may have executed with legal power that was gained through Forged documents as part of a Fraud on this Court and the beneficiaries.
-That it appears that every minute this Court delays in removing Personal Representatives and Successor Trustees a new theft of estate assets is taking place.
+That Tescher & Spallina for all the reason stated herein and in the Petition have failed to properly administer the Estates and have instead worked with adverse interest to the Beneficiaries to keep them in the dark while various assets appear to go missing with every turn.
+That Tescher & Spallina have already tendered Forged and Fraudulent documents in the Estates of Simon and Shirley.
+Documents that enabled their powers as Personal Representatives and therefore all actions they have done may have been executed with legal powers that were gained through Forged documents as part of a Fraud on this Court and the Beneficiaries.
+That it appears that every minute this Court delays in removing Personal Representatives and Successor Trustees a new theft of Estate assets is taking place.

 ARGUMENTS